OlgaGorchinskaya/curriculum-vitae/README.md

 ## Summary

-I am a fullstack web developer (PHP, JavaScript, HTML5, CSS3).
 I like both frontend and backend.
 Create software architecture.
 I like to code.
+Mostly I work with PHP, but can also work with JavaScript and HTML5+CSS3.

 ___